GeekyAnts/vue-native-website/src/docs/render-prop.md

 gz_size: "30.67"
 ---

 The `render prop` API eliminates the need to use JSX.
-There are mainly two attributes used here based on whether it needs a fuction or a component.
+There are mainly two attributes used here based on whether it needs a function or a component.

 ## render-prop-fn